Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/DEVLOG-Jessie.md

 Added cheat codes for skipping ahead.
 Changed sunflower image.
 Made sunBank text more visible.
 Remove print messages.
 Rest of commits in main were made on Zoom call with others.

-"I believe this document accurately reflects the contributions of my teamate." - Nowar
+"I believe this document accurately reflects the contributions of my teamate." - Nowar "I believe this document accurately reflects the contributions of my teamate." - Angelo